bigskysoftware/htmx/www/examples/bulk-update.md

 You can see a working examle of this code below.

 <style scoped="">
-  .kutty-settling tr.deactivate td {
+  .htmx-settling tr.deactivate td {
     background: lightcoral;
   }
-  .kutty-settling tr.activate td {
+  .htmx-settling tr.activate td {
     background: darkseagreen;
   }
   tr td {